By, Ginger E. Mosher

 Heading home through Virginia, we passed billboard after billboard advertising one of the 7 natural wonders of the world.
 It was called the “Natural Bridge.”
 When Holy Spirit said “Go,” we quickly exited the interstate and went.
 Previously owned by Thomas Jefferson and surveyed by George Washington it is certainly a historical landmark.
 Legend tells of the natural bridge miraculously being formed in response to a tribe of desperate Indians (men, women, and children) praying for God’s deliverance when trapped by their murderous enemies at the edge of a 200-foot high chasm.
 They prayed to God in their time of need because someone had previously shared the message of God’s goodness and provision with them.
 In response to their prayerful need, God created a bridge across the chasm that saved them all.
 God loves bridges!
 They make a way where there seems to be no way.
 They connect people to Him and to His kingdom.

 There is a nightly performance at the “Natural Bridge” called the “Drama of Creation.”
-We didn’t stay to see it, but its brochure about the 7 days of creation would play an important part of knowing what I was to paint at an upcoming event.
-When I was led to read it, at a later date, Holy Spirit highlighted the second day of creation scripture that it quoted.
+We did not stay to see it, but its brochure about the 7 days of creation would play an important part of knowing what I was to paint at a future event.
+Later, Holy Spirit highlighted the second day of creation scripture that it quoted.
 “And God said, Let there be a firmament in the midst of the waters, and let it divide the waters above from the waters below’…And God called the firmament Heaven.
 And the evening and the morning were the second day” (Genesis 1:6-8 KJV).
 To my surprise, this is the only day where God didn’t say it was good.
 As I studied, I came to realize that it was the separation or division that wasn’t good.
 On the second day of creation, God’s heaven was separated from our atmosphere dividing the spiritual from the natural and God did not say it was good.
 Selah!

 A New Day Commission